E-ELMTALAB/sanity-visual-editing-demo/medusa-backend/SANITY_SYNC_TESTING.md

    ```

 2. **Trigger a Redeploy:**
-   - Click "Redeploy" in Railway dashboard
+   - Click "Redeploy in Railway dashboard
    - OR push a small change to trigger rebuild

 3. **Monitor Logs:**